Tips on Hiring Service Advisors and Technicians in Competitive Times

 you let them know that you are committed to ethics, and that you and your

-entire team live by a principle that you will never put money ahead of people,
+entire team live by the principle that you will never put money ahead of people,

 you will discover you are able to hire the superstars you’ve been looking for.